cybcatppuccino/EG/README.md

 # EG
-Formalizing Euclidean Geometry in Lean

-*This is a test.*
+This is a project about formalizing Euclidean Geometry based on Lean4.